rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

   * TQL (Technopedia Query Language) endpoint that you use for graph-based querying of the Technopedia database.

-  * Technopedia-id endpoint that you use to look any Technopedia product by its ID.
+  * Technopedia-id endpoint that you use to query any Technopedia product by its ID.

   #### What are the V6 API Endpoints?